What is the average cat lifespan?

 What Is the Average Life Expectancy of an Indoor Cat?

-An indoor cat lives on average 10-15 years, whilst an outdoor cat may only live 2-5 years on average.
-This increase in lifespan is due to protection from road trauma as well as environmental hazards like parasites.
+An outdoor cat may only live 2-5 years on average.
+Indoor cats are less likely to die from road trauma or get parasites.

 Why Do Outdoor Cats Have More Diseases?